Hardvan/CPPinator/README.md

    compile_and_run_cpp_files("path/to/your/directory")
    ```

-   View the `run.py` file in the `example` directory for a working example.
+   View the `run.py` file for an example of how to use the `CPPinator` package.

 ## Example Output